zodyking/ha-news-intergration/README.md

 The integration includes an intuitive panel interface built with Shoelace web components.
 Access it by:

-1. Clicking on "AI News Anchor" in the sidebar (if enabled)
+1. Clicking on "Home Assistant News" in the sidebar (if enabled)
 2. Or navigating to `/ai_news_anchor` in your browser

 The panel allows you to: